uga-ssrl/SSRLCV-Sample-Data/README.md

     * `1.png`: Nadir facing image
     * `2.png`: 10 degrees off nadir image
     * `params.csv`: ASCII encoded camera parameters.
 These parameters are defined on [the SSRLCV gitlab page](https://gitlab.smallsat.uga.edu/payload_software/SSRLCV) and [mirrored on github](https://github.com/uga-ssrl/SSRLCV).
-* `seeds`: various seed images used for feature matching threasholds in SSRLCV
+* `seeds`: various seed images used for feature matching thresholds in SSRLCV

 ## Tests used in my Thesis

-These tests are by far the **most comprihensive** and **most useful** SSRLCV tests done thus far (May 2020).
-The [datasets used in my thesis](http://104.236.14.11/CalebAdams-Tests-Used-In-Thesis/) are freely availible online and [compressed in a traball here](http://104.236.14.11/CalebAdams-Tests-Used-In-Thesis.tar.gz).
+These tests are by far the **most comprehensive** and **most useful** SSRLCV tests done thus far (May 2020).
+The [datasets used in my thesis](http://104.236.14.11/CalebAdams-Tests-Used-In-Thesis/) are freely available online and [compressed in a traball here](http://104.236.14.11/CalebAdams-Tests-Used-In-Thesis.tar.gz).
 These tests include ground truth models for comparison, the output model produced by the test, an `ssrlcv.log` file with states and power usage over the pipeline, and the output of VSFM for comparison.

 #### Downloading Additional Data